jmanager25/tavares-barbershop/README.md

 * Under "Branch" click the drop-down menu and select "main"
 * click save, the site is now deployed and a link is provided.

+## Testing

+### Manual Testing

+* All links on navigation bar opens to corect sections and pages.
+* Social media links on footer opens on a new tab.
+* All images on a website loads corectly.
+* The form sends data correctly to the form dump.
+* The website is fully responsible on all devices present on google dev tools

+### W3C Validator

+The W3C validator was used to validate the HTML on all pages of the website.
+It was also used to validate CSS in the style.css file.